rust-lang/book/nostarch/chapter20.md

         list_of_numbers.iter().map(ToString::to_string).collect();
 ```

+Listing 20-30: Using the `String::to_string` function with the `map` method method to convert numbers to strings

 Note that we must use the fully qualified syntax that we talked about in
 “Advanced Traits” because there are multiple
 functions available named `to_string`.

-Here, we’re using the `to_string`
-function defined in the `ToString` trait, which the standard library has
+Here, we’re using the `to_string` function defined in the `ToString` trait,
-implemented for any type that implements `Display`.
+which the standard library has implemented for any type that implements
+`Display`.

-Recall from “Enum values” in Chapter 6 that the
+Recall from “Enum Values” in Chapter 6 that the
 name of each enum variant that we define also becomes an initializer function.
 We can use these initializer functions as function pointers that implement the
 closure traits, which means we can specify the initializer functions as
-arguments for methods that take closures, like so:
+arguments for methods that take closures, as seen in Listing 20-31.

 ```
     enum Status {